George A. Romero

-Romero is often described as an influential pioneer of the horror film genre and has been called the "Father of the Zombie Film" and an "icon".
+George Andrew Romero (/rəˈmɛəroʊ/; February 4, 1940 – July 16, 2017) was an American-Canadian film director, writer, editor and actor.
+Regarded as an influential pioneer of the horror film genre and in particular zombie films, he has been called an "icon" and the "father of the zombie film".
+The first half of his Night of the Living Dead series—Night of the Living Dead (1968), Dawn of the Dead (1978), and Day of the Dead (1985)—are considered three of the best and most influential horror films ever made, and were major contributors to the image of the zombie in modern culture.

+Noted for his frequent social commentary, Romero had a prolific career outside of zombie films, albeit mostly still within horror: The Crazies (1973), The Amusement Park (1975), Martin (1977), Creepshow (1982) and Monkey Shines (1988) are regarded as minor cult works, as is his anthology television series Tales from the Darkside (1983–1988).
+His ventures outside horror include the feminist drama Season of the Witch (1972) and the action film Knightriders (1981), while his final three films, Land of the Dead (2005), Diary of the Dead (2007) and Survival of the Dead (2009), form the second half of his Night of the Living Dead franchise.

 Early life

-Romero was born on February 4, 1940, in the New York City borough the Bronx, the son of Anne Romero (Dvorsky) and George Romero, a commercial artist.
-His mother was Lithuanian, and his father was from Spain but had immigrated to Cuba as a child.
+Romero was born on February 4, 1940, in the New York City borough of the Bronx, the son of Anne Romero (Dvorsky) and George M. Romero, a commercial artist.
+His mother was Lithuanian, and his father was from Spain and had emigrated to Cuba as a child.
 His father has been reported as being born in A Coruña, with his family coming from the Galician town of Neda, although Romero once described his father as of Castilian descent.

-Raised in the Bronx, he would frequently ride the subway into Manhattan to rent film reels to view at his house.
-He was one of only two people who repeatedly rented the opera-based film The Tales of Hoffmann; the other was future director Martin Scorsese.
+Raised in the Parkchester section of the Bronx, he would frequently ride the subway into Manhattan to rent film reels to view at his house.
+He was one of only two people who repeatedly rented the opera-based film The Tales of Hoffmann, the other was future director Martin Scorsese.
 Romero attended Carnegie Mellon University in Pittsburgh.

 Career

 1960s

 After graduating from college in 1960, Romero began his career shooting short films and TV commercials.
 One of his early commercial films was a segment for Mister Rogers' Neighborhood in which Fred Rogers underwent a tonsillectomy.
 With nine friends, including screenwriter John A. Russo, Romero formed Image Ten Productions in the late 1960s.
 This is the production company that produced Night of the Living Dead (1968).
-Directed by Romero and co-written with John A. Russo, the movie became a cult classic and a defining moment for modern horror cinema.
+Directed by Romero and co-written with John A. Russo, the film became a cult classic and a defining moment for modern horror cinema.

-Among the inspiration for Romero's filmmaking, as told to Robert K. Elder in an interview for The Film That Changed My Life, was the British film, The Tales of Hoffmann (1951), from the Powell and Pressburger team.
+Among the inspiration for Romero's filmmaking, as told to Robert K. Elder in an interview for The Film That Changed My Life, was the British film The Tales of Hoffmann (1951), from the Powell and Pressburger team.